-How To Lower Triglycerides Quickly
+How To Lower Triglycerides Naturally

-Triglycerides 1 are type of fat or lipid that is found in your blood.
-When you consume food, any extra calories that are not used up right away are converted into triglycerides that are then stored in fat cells, where they’ll stay until your body releases a hormone in between meals that signals for triglycerides to be released in order to maintain energy levels.
+Triglycerides 1 are a type of fat or lipid that is found in your blood.
+When you eat food, any extra calories that are not used up right away are converted into triglycerides, which are then stored in fat cells.
+When you are in between meals, your body releases a hormone that signals for the triglycerides to be released back into the bloodstream to help maintain energy levels.

 Here are some simple dietary changes that can help lower triglycerides:

 Once your levels have returned to normal, then alcohol can gradually be re-introduced.
-However, it should be one of those items that is rarely consumed in your diet since it can easily make triglyceride levels sky rocket again.
+However, it should be one of those items that is rarely consumed, since it can easily make triglyceride levels skyrocket again.
 Men shouldn’t be consuming more than two drinks per day, while woman shouldn’t be doing more than one drink per day.
-And, a drink is measured out as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of liquor.
+A drink is measured out as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of liquor.

-Instead, go for mono or poly-unsaturated fats.
+Instead, go for monounsaturated or polyunsaturated fats.
 Your body naturally requires some fat intake, but the key is to go for the healthier sources of fat that won’t interfere with your triglycerides as much.
 These sources would include olive oil, canola oil, rice bran, walnut oil, or flaxseed oil.

 1. Triglycerides: Why do they matter?, Sept.
 13, 2018